 But the larger the gap between the same crop occupying the same piece of ground, the better as far as I’m concerned.

 When rotating crops, try and keep from sowing plants from the same family year after year.
-Many seasoned gardeners use the simple trick of dividing their planting patch into three permanent plots – with a three-year crop rotation system moving clockwise.
+Many seasoned gardeners use the simple trick of dividing their planting patch into three permanent plots – with a three or four-year crop rotation system moving clockwise.